Bi-BitArt/HarvardX-ML-Portfolio/section06_adaboost/Exercise#6.md

 `y = np.where(y == 0, -1, 1)`

-AdaBoost requires class labels to be −1 and +1.
+- AdaBoost requires class labels to be −1 and +1.
 This step transforms the dataset labels appropriately.

+- Note: np.where(condition, A, B) works like a vectorized if-else:

+    - If the condition is True → assign A.

+    - If the condition is False → assign B.

+Here, if y == 0, it becomes -1; otherwise, it becomes 1.

 ---
 ### Sheet4: Implementing AdaBoost from Scratch (with Stumps)

 Goal: Build AdaBoost manually using decision tree stumps (depth=1) and understand each step: weighted training, weighted error, stump weight (λ), sample-weight update, normalization, and final weighted vote.

 1. Initialize sample weights

 `sample_weight = np.ones(N) / N`

+Initialize all sample weights equally at 1/N.

+This gives a uniform distribution over all samples.

 `sample_weight_list.append(sample_weight.copy())`

-Start with a uniform distribution over samples (each gets 1/N).

-.copy() is important: we store a snapshot each round.
-Without it, later updates would overwrite the history you want to visualize.
+Save a snapshot of the current weights into a list.

+.copy() is necessary so future updates don’t overwrite this stored version.

 2. Define the weak learner (stump)

-`estimator = DecisionTreeClassifier(max_depth=1)`
+`estimator = DecisionTreeClassifier(max_depth=1, random_state=0)`

 A stump is a decision tree with a single split (2 leaves).
 This is the standard weak learner for AdaBoost.